juho-creator/docx2mp3/README.md

 # docx2mp3
-Reads word document and converts to mp3
+Converts a Microsoft Word document to MP3 audio.